Quasi-Experimental Shift-Share Research Designs: Introduction

 The claim for instrument validity in shift-share instrumental variable (SSIV) regressions must rely on some assumptions about the shocks, exposure shares, or both.
-This paper develops a novel framework for understanding SSIV regressions as leveraging exogenous variation in shocks, even when variation in exposure shares is endogenous.
-Our approach is centered around a simple numerical equivalence: we show that SSIV regression coefficients are identically obtained from a transformed IV regression, estimated at the level of shocks.
-In this equivalent regression the outcome and treatment variables are first averaged, using exposure shares as weights, to obtain shock-level aggregates.
+This paper develops a novel framework for understanding such regressions as leveraging exogenous variation in the shocks, allowing the variation in exposure shares to be endogenous.
+Our approach is motivated by an equivalence result: the orthogonality between a shift-share instrument and an unobserved residual can be represented as the orthogonality between the underlying shocks and a shock-level unobservable.
+Given a first stage, it follows that the instrument identifies a parameter of interest if and only if the shocks are uncorrelated with this unobservable, which captures the average unobserved determinants of the original outcome among observations most exposed to a given shock.
+SSIV regression coefficients can similarly be obtained from an equivalent IV regression estimated at the level of shocks.
+In this regression the outcome and treatment variables are first averaged, using exposure shares as weights, to obtain shock-level aggregates.
 The shocks then directly instrument for the aggregated treatment.
-Importantly, this equivalence only relies on the structure of the shift-share instrument and thus applies to outcomes and treatments that are not typically computed at the level of shocks.
-It follows that the SSIV exclusion restriction holds if and only if shocks are uncorrelated, in large samples, with a particular residual: the average unobserved determinants of the original outcome among observations most exposed to a given shock.
+Importantly, these equivalence results only rely on the structure of the shift-share instrument and thus apply to outcomes and treatments that are not typically computed at the level of shocks.